 Robin Otto-Tuti, head of the student council for economics at the time of the election and a member of the student parliament executive committee, reports:

 “At first we considered a postal vote instead of the ballot box.
 But the question then was, how do we put 25,000 ballot papers in envelopes under corona restrictions and process the response?
 And then there would be the manual vote counting.
 Also, at that time we were not allowed to use our official rooms.
 That’s why we decided for online voting.”

 Do you wish to carry out an election at your university?
 A few steps is all it takes to create your election in the POLYAS Online Voting Manager:Start now >

 POLYAS is partner for the online voting at KIT

-A contact at the German national student union conference (BuFaTa) recommended POLYAS to the KIT as a partner for the online voting.
+A contact at the German national student union conference (BuFaTa) recommended POLYAS to the VS as a partner for the online voting.
 The University of Jena, which has a long history of working with POLYAS, offered additional guidance to help clarify the technical details.
 Required options included panachage and cumulative voting so that, for example, voters could cast several votes for one candidate.
-A further challenge for the KIT was to motivate eligible voters to vote online.
+A further challenge for the VS was to motivate eligible voters to vote online.
 The decision was to go for POLYAS Online Voting with votes being cast by SecureLink.
 This procedure enables eligible voters to login with their usual university-account credentials: They were then forwarded to the online voting system via SecureLink.

 POLYAS TIPP: You can also nominate your candidates online before an election - with the POLYAS Nomination Platform: Learn more now!